 Interplanting: Plant turnips with bush beans, peas, southern peas, tomatoes, peppers, cucumbers, and squash.

-- 8-6 weeks before the last frost in spring: direct-sow in plastic tunnel or cold frame.
+- 8-6 weeks before the last frost in spring: direct-sow in a plastic tunnel or cold frame.6-4 weeks before the last frost in spring: direct sow in the garden; minimum soil temperature is 40°F.

 For Fall and Winter Harvest:

-- 8-6 weeks before the first frost in fall: direct-sow in garden.
+- 8-6 weeks before the first frost in fall: direct-sow in the garden.

 Botanical Name: Brassica rapa var. rapa